Tobin Heath: Portland Thorns FC (2013–2020)

-Heath missed the majority of the 2017 NWSL season, while nursing a lingering back injury which kept her out of play.
+Heath missed the majority of the 2017 NWSL season while nursing a lingering back injury which kept her out of play.
 It was first described as a minor injury that was expected to result in a short spell out of play, with an estimated return date listed as May 27 against the Boston Breakers.
-The back injury lasted longer than thought so she was sent to Los Angeles and was treated by her coaching staff.
+The back injury lasted longer than initially thought, so she was sent to Los Angeles and was treated by her coaching staff.
 Heath was removed from the disabled list and added to the active roster on August 28.
 It was announced in May that she would take up a role within the team's Development Academy as Youth Technical Director.
-Heath returned in time for end of the season, her NWSL season debut was on September 23 vs Orlando Pride at the 60th minute.
+Heath returned in time for end of the season; her NWSL season debut was on September 23 vs Orlando Pride at the 60th minute.
 She made her first start on October 7 against the same team in the NWSL Championship Semi-final.
 She helped her team reach the final of the play-offs with an assist for Emily Sonnett in a 4–1 win, and participated in a 1–0 win over North Carolina Courage to win the NWSL Championship.

 Heath suffered an ankle injury during the 2017 NWSL Championship game and underwent surgery at the beginning of 2018.
 She missed the first four games of the 2018 NWSL season as she was still recovering from surgery.
 Heath returned to the Thorns lineup on April 28 against the Utah Royals, where she entered the game in the 57th minute and scored a goal 10 minutes later.
 The game ended in a 1–1 draw.
 Heath scored 7 goals and added 7 assists during the regular season.
 She was named to the NWSL Team of the Month for August.
 Heath scored another goal in Portland's 2–1 win over the Seattle Reign in the semi-final, setting up a re-match with the North Carolina Courage in the final.
 Portland was defeated by the Courage 3–0 in the final.
-Heath was named one of five nominees for NWSL Most Valuable Player, her Thorns teammate Lindsay Horan won the award.
+Heath was named one of five nominees for NWSL Most Valuable Player; her Thorns teammate Lindsey Horan won the award.
 Heath was named to the 2018 NWSL Best XI.